Rachel Hopkins: Parliamentary career

 On Friday 1 November 2019, she was selected as the Labour candidate for Luton South.
 She was selected by a panel of four, rather than by the local membership.
 At the 2019 general election, Hopkins was elected to Parliament as MP for Luton South with 51.8% of the vote and a majority of 8,756.

 Hopkins is considered to be on the left of the Labour Party, and joined the Socialist Campaign Group upon her election to Parliament.
 In May 2024, PoliticsHome reported that she had left the Campaign Group.

 She voted for Brexit in the 2016 EU referendum, making her one of the few known Labour MPs to have done so.

-Hopkins was appointed Parliamentary Private Secretary (PPS) to the Shadow Women and Equalities Secretary, Marsha de Cordova, in May 2020.
+Hopkins was appointed Parliamentary private secretary (PPS) to the Shadow Women and Equalities Secretary, Marsha de Cordova, in May 2020.
 Hopkins resigned from the position to vote against the Covert Human Intelligence Sources (Criminal Conduct) Bill, rebelling against the Labour whip.
 She became a PPS once again in May 2021, this time to Shadow Defence Secretary John Healey.

 Hopkins was appointed as a Shadow Cabinet Office Minister in the December 2021 opposition front bench reshuffle.
 She was appointed Shadow Minister for Veterans and Defence people in July 2022.

 In November 2023, she resigned from the frontbench to vote for a ceasefire in Gaza.

-Due to the 2023 Periodic Review of Westminster constituencies, Hopkins' constituency of Luton South was abolished, and replaced with Luton South and South Bedfordshire.
+Due to the 2023 review of Westminster constituencies, Hopkins' constituency of Luton South was abolished, and replaced with Luton South and South Bedfordshire.
 At the 2024 general election, Hopkins was elected to Parliament as MP for Luton South and South Bedfordshire with 35.4% of the vote and a majority of 6,858.

+After Labour entered government in July 2024, Hopkins served as Parliamentary Private Secretary to Defence Secretary John Healey until she resigned in June 2026.
+She serves on the Speaker's Committee on the Electoral Commission and the Modernisation Committee.

-Hopkins is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide.
+Hopkins was a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide.